hansenp/diachrscripts/docs/binomial_model.rst

     $ python diachrscripts 00_explore_binomial_model.py
        --out-prefix results/00_explore_binomial_model/EBM

-If no enhanced interaction file is passed to the script, only 8 plots are generated.
+If no Diachromatic interaction file is passed to the script, only 8 plots are generated.
 In order to generate all plots, execute the following command:

 .. code-block:: console

     $ python diachrscripts 00_explore_binomial_model.py
        --out-prefix results/00_explore_binomial_model/EBM
-       --enhanced-interaction-file MK_enhanced_interaction_file_with_di_ui_and_uir.tsv.gz
+       --diachromatic-interaction-file MK_evaluated_and_categorized_interactions.tsv.gz

-Note that column 3 in the interaction file must indicate whether the interactions are directed (DI), undirected reference (UIR) or undirected interactions (UI).
+Note that column 11 in the interaction file must indicate whether the interactions are directed (DI), undirected reference (UIR) or undirected interactions (UI).
-This classification is made in the script `06_select_uir_from_uie_and_uii.py`.
-If you have not yet created interaction files with reference interactions, the execute the first of the two commands and otherwise the second.
+If you have not yet created interaction files with P-values and interaction categories, execute the first of the two commands and otherwise the second.

 If the commands are executed as stated above, all plots will be written to the following directory: